swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

 .. image:: CRF1.png
   :width: 500

-The CRF status that appears on the Patient Overview can be chosen in the Baseline or FUP container at the top left.
-In order to save a form (bottom right side), a CRF status must be choosen.
+The CRF status which appears on the Patient Overview can be chosen in the Baseline or FUP container at the top left.
+In order to save a form (bottom right side), a CRF status must be chosen.

 4.1.1.
 Correction of a Follow-up Date
 ================================================